aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Telegram Stars

-The payment provider used in MVP.
+The payment provider and payment currency used in MVP.

 Telegram Stars can be used in two ways:

 * Direct payment for one paid action
 * Purchase of an internal credit package

+Telegram Stars is the sole purchase currency for credit packages in MVP.

+Credit-package Stars prices are stored directly on the corresponding CreditPackage records:

+* Starter: 10 Stars
+* Plus: 20 Stars
+* Best Value: 35 Stars
+* Ultimate: 60 Stars

+There is no separate second pricing table for credit-package purchases.

-Direct Telegram Stars prices and internal credit costs are separate product settings.
+Direct paid-action Stars pricing remains separate from internal credit costs and credit-package pricing.

 ### Credit Balance